-Everything about Chateau L’Aura de Cambon Margaux Bordeaux wine producer profile, with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Chateau L’Aura de Cambon Margaux with wine tasting notes and wine with food pairing tips.
+Learn the best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 L’Aura de Cambon, History, Overview

 L’Aura de Cambon was created in 2006, when the owner, Jean-Pierre Marie, purchased a 1.24-acre parcel of vines from a local butcher in the Margaux appellation.